-In 1892 Edward married Clara J. Phillips and the couple would eventually have four children.
+In 1892 Edward married Clara J. Phillips, and the couple would eventually have four children.
 In the bustling frontier city of Seattle, his photography business began to thrive.
-In 1895, he met and photographed Salish Princess Angeline, who was known by her tribe as Kickisomlo, the daughter of Chief Sealth of Seattle.
+In 1895, he met and photographed Duwamish Princess Angeline, who was known by her tribe as Kickisomlo, the daughter of Chief Sealth of Seattle.
 This was to be his first portrait of a Native American.
-His favorite subjects beyond the confines of the studio were Mount Rainier, city scenes, and, increasingly, local Indians.
+His favorite subjects beyond the studio’s confines were Mount Rainier, city scenes, and, increasingly, local Indians.
 He was also quick to follow the news, reporting on the hardships which befell the prospectors who joined the gold rush to the Klondike in 1897.

 In 1898 while photographing Mt.
 Rainier, Curtis came upon a small group of scientists, one of whom was George Bird Grinnell, an expert on Native Americans.
-Both Grinnell and Curtis were invited on the famous Harriman Alaska Expedition in 1899, in which Curtis was designated as the official photographer Afterward, Grinnell invited Curtis to join an expedition to photograph the Blackfoot Indians in Montana in the year 1900.
+Both Grinnell and Curtis were invited to go along on the famous Harriman Alaska Expedition in 1899, in which Curtis was designated as the official photographer.
+Afterward, Grinnell invited Curtis to join an expedition to photograph the Blackfoot Indians in Montana in 1900.

 In 1906 J.P.
 Morgan offered Curtis $75,000 to produce a series on North American Indians.
-The series was to be in 20 volumes with 1,500 photographs, with Morgan was to receiving 25 sets of the series and 500 original prints.
+The series was to be in 20 volumes with 1,500 photographs, with Morgan to receive 25 sets of the series and 500 original prints.
 During the work, Curtis took over 40,000 photographs from over 80 tribes.
-When completed, 222 sets were published, which not only held photographs; but, also documentation on Native American traditional life, biographical sketches, tribal lore and history, and descriptions of traditional foods, housing, garments, recreation, ceremonies, and funeral customs.
+When completed, 222 sets were published, which not only held photographs; but also documentation on Native American traditional life, biographical sketches, tribal lore and history, and descriptions of traditional foods, housing, garments, recreation, ceremonies, and funeral customs.
 In some cases, his documentation is the only recorded history.
-Edward’s goal was to document the way of life before it disappeared, writing in the introduction to his first volume in 1907: “The information that is to be gathered… respecting the mode of life of one of the great races of mankind, must be collected at once or the opportunity will be lost.”
+Edward’s goal was to document the way of life before it disappeared, writing in the introduction to his first volume in 1907: “The information that is to be gathered… respecting the mode of life of one of the great races of mankind must be collected at once or the opportunity will be lost.”

 He also made over 10,000 wax cylinder recordings of Indian language and music.
 The series was issued in limited editions from 1907-1930.

 Around 1922 Curtis moved to Los Angeles, California with his daughter Beth, and opened a new photo studio.
-However, it wasn’t an immediate success and he also worked as an assistant cameraman for famous Hollywood director, Cecil B. DeMille.
-He also worked an uncredited assistant cameraman in the 1923 filming of The Ten Commandments.
+However, it wasn’t an immediate success, and he also worked as an assistant cameraman for famous Hollywood director Cecil B. DeMille.
+He also worked as an uncredited assistant cameraman in the 1923 filming of The Ten Commandments.

 In 1927, he was arrested for failure to pay alimony over the preceding seven years.
-The total owed was $4,500; but, for whatever reasons, the charges were dropped.
-In 1928, desperate for cash, Curtis sold the rights to his project with J.P.
+The total owed was $4,500, but, for whatever reasons, the charges were dropped.
+In 1928, desperate for cash, Curtis sold his project’s rights with J.P.
 Morgan to Morgan’s son.
 In 1930, he published the final volume of The North American Indian.

 Though his life’s work, The North American Indian, never proved popular during his lifetime, as its editions were expensively produced and issued over such a long period, he would be happy to know that modern history has much appreciated the value of the project.
-Exhibitions have been mounted, anthologies of pictures have been published, and The North American Indian has been increasingly cited in the researches of others.
+Exhibitions have been mounted, anthologies of pictures have been published, and The North American Indian has been increasingly cited in others’ research.
 There has also been a reprint edition of the entire work.